byuitechops/firebase-database-exporter/README.md

 To setup and run an instance of firebase-database-explorer, please do the following:

-1. In the terminal, execute `npm install`
+1. In the terminal, execute `npm install`.

 2. Retrieve Katana serviceKey.json and rename it to auth.json.